-During one of the earliest flu seasons, researchers share subtle strategy for promoting vaccinationDecember 21st, 2012 in Health
+During one of the earliest flu seasons, researchers share subtle strategy for promoting vaccinationDecember 21, 2012 in Medicine & Health / Health

 (Medical Xpress)— With the nation experiencing one of the earliest flu seasons since the winter of 2003, Matthew McGlone – an associate professor of advertising in The University of Texas at Austin's College of Communication – has discovered a subtle linguistic strategy for promoting vaccination.